After slow start, Maryland women’s basketball rolls to win in opener

 Fabulous debut

-Sellers played 30 minutes off the bench and the No. 22 recruit in the nation shined in her debut.
-She posted 17 points, three rebounds, two assists and three steals while knocking down three shots from beyond the arc.
-She did a little bit of everything, brought great energy to the floor and her 6-foot-2 frame gave defenders fits.
-She was already expected to be in the rotation, and that was before Miller was injured.
+Sellers played 29 minutes off the bench, and the No. 22 recruit in the nation shined in her debut, adding three rebounds, two assists and three steals to her 17 points while making three shots from beyond the arc.
+She did a little bit of everything as she brought energy to the floor, and her 6-foot-2 frame gave defenders fits.

+She was expected to be in the rotation — and that was before Miller was injured.

 “I thought she was fearless,” Frese said.
 “I thought she was confident and she belonged.
 That’s what you need to be able to have, especially with Diamond out now.
 She’s getting some really valuable minutes to kind of build that trust with the coaching staff and her teammates.”